b-m-f/WirtBot/README.md

 Things that currently need help:

-- Documentation for beginners on what this application is, and how to set it up together with a WirtBot
+- Improve beginners documentation on what this application is and how to set it all up
-- Documentation on how to use WireGuard on your devices -> i.e. How to I connect an Android/iOS phone to the network
+- Documentation on how to use WireGuard on your devices -> i.e. How to connect an Android/iOS phone to the network
 - Documentation for services that can be added to the network -> i.e. sharing Samba drives, streaming Media
 - Testing of the DashBoard using [nightwatchjs](nightwatchjs.org/)
 - Generating Mesh networks (multiple servers), that can each have a multitude of devices -> needs a state change to allow for `[servers]`